wavelynq/vcfgeneratorweb/README.md

 📇 VCF Generator

-A simple and open-source VCF (vCard) generator that makes it easy to create contact files for sharing.
+A simple and open-source VCF (vCard) generator built entirely with pure HTML — no backend, no frameworks.

 ✨ Features:

-Generate .vcf files in just a few clicks
+Generate .vcf files instantly in your browser

 Supports adding profile photos